Helaeomyia petrolei: Description

 Adults are about 5 mm long, with black bodies, except for lighter cheeks.
 The halteres are yellowish, with white knobs.
 The densely hairy eyes are nearest at the middle of the face.
 The third joint of the antennae is slightly longer than the second, the spine of the latter not reaching beyond the apex of the antennae.
 The hyaline wings are tinged with gray on nearly the entire costal half, except sometimes having a spot toward the apex of the submarginal cell.
 The apex of the second vein is nearly twice as far from the first as from the apex of the third vein.

 Biology

 While the larvae normally swim slowly near the surface of the oil with the tips of their air-tubes showing as minute points above the surface film, they are able to submerge for longer periods.
-The mating behavior and egg deposition are still not described, but it is thought that the eggs are not laid inside the oil.
+The mating behavior and egg deposition are still unknown, but it is thought that the eggs are not laid inside the oil.
 The larvae leave it only to pupate, travelling to nearby grass stems on the margins of the pool.
 Their whole development between newly hatched larva and pupa takes place exclusively in petroleum.